 In the legal industry, compliance and risk concerns often require a cautious approach to the adoption of new legal technologies.
-However, as nascent technologies mature, in-house legal teams are embarking on digital transformation journeys that incorporate data management and outsourced legal services into the practice of law.
+However, as nascent technologies mature, in-house legal teams are embarking on digital transformation journeys that incorporate data management, legal tech, and outsourced legal services into the practice of law.

 Given the vast amount of business and legal data available to in-house teams, data management is emerging as a key priority for in-house legal teams.
 Yet, the prospect of using data as a catalyst for digital innovation presents several key questions for general counsels: